 The most important difference to DRBD: don't use an intermediate marsadm secondary mydata anywhere.
-Although it would be possible, it has some disadvantages.
-Always switch directlu!
+Although it would be possible, it has disadvantages, such as increased risk of producing a split brain.
+Always switch directly!

 In contrast to DRBD, MARS remembers the designated primary, even when your system crashes and reboots.
 While in case of a crash you have to re-setup DRBD with commands like drbdadm up ...; drbdadm primary ..., MARS will automatically resume its former roles just by saying modprobe mars.